How to Answer and Grade Questions

 This feedback is meant to help you understand why something is correct or incorrect, not just whether you got it right.

-• the feedback points out something you missed, you can edit your answer and grade again.
-Many students use this loop to check their understanding before submitting the final version to Gradescope.
+You can revise your answer as many times as you like.
+If the feedback points out something you missed, edit your answer and grade again.
+Many students use this loop to check their understanding before submitting the final version.

 Saving and Loading Your Work

 Your latest answer and grading results stay on the page, so you can generally switch views or come back later without losing anything.
-But, if you want to save your results to a file, you can select the Grade->Save Results… menu option that will create a JSON file with:
+If you want to save your results to a file, select the Grade → Save Results… menu option.
+This creates a JSON file with:

 • The feedback from OpenAI